n8n-io/n8n-docs/docs/nodes/credentials/Mautic/README.md

 ## Using Credentials

-1. Access your Mautic dashboard.
+1. Open your Mautic dashboard.
 2. Click on the gear icon on the top right and select ***Configuration***.
 3. Select 'API Settings' from the left sidebar.
 4. Select 'Yes' under the ***Enable HTTP basic auth?*** section.